RuiGeng/iOS-LocationManager-C/README.md

-# An example of using iOS MapKit Objective-C
+# An example of using iOS LocationManager Objective-C